ComradOrg/Comrad/README.md

 Is a 'socialist network' possible?
 Although the internet began with anarchic design principles, it quickly consolidated into the hands of a few of the largest corporations in the world.
 It has effectively recreated the capitalist mode of production within itself: the means of content production (social media platforms) are privatized while the work of production (posting) remains socially distributed.
 Exploitation inheres in that relation, whether in the industrial factory or the digital platform, because the value you produce is taken from you, concentrated and privatized.

 But a digital network can be redesigned.
 The technology behind these social media platforms is actually quite simple.
-We can easily build our own social network, one which is secure, insurveillable, and unmonetizable—one which would give people the security they need to communicate about whatever they want, including protesting against capital and the state..
+We can easily build our own social network, one which is secure, insurveillable, and unmonetizable—one which would give people the security they need to communicate about whatever they want, including protesting against capital and the state.

 ## Core principles